PatGuettler/sew-sonia/content/about.md

 ## The Experience

-When you work with Elegant Stitches by Sonia, you're not just getting a dress – you're getting a comprehensive experience:
+When you work with SewSonia, you're not just getting a dress – you're getting a comprehensive experience:

 - Personal consultations to understand your vision
 - Expert guidance on styles that complement your body type